Preview environments

-A preview environment is a temporary, fully isolated copy of an existing environment.
-It runs the same services with their own URLs and their own network namespace, on top of its own copy of the parent’s stateful data, so a change can be tested end to end without touching the parent.
+A preview environment is a temporary copy of an existing environment.
+By default, it runs the same services with their own URLs and their own network namespace, on top of its own copy of the parent’s stateful data, so a change can be tested end to end without touching the parent.

 How previews are created

-• Manually - deploy one on demand with specific deploy --preview.
+- Manually - deploy one on demand with

 What’s copied from the parent